PhantomInsights/mexican-jobs-2018/README.md

 This project contains several scripts used for the analysis of job listings posted in the official Mexican Job Board (https://www.empleos.gob.mx).

-A secondary use for this project were the creation of 2 Reddit bots that help users to quickly filter job listings with their desired parameters, including salary range, location and a keyword.
+A secondary use for this project was the creation of 2 Reddit bots that help users to quickly filter job listings with their desired parameters, including salary range, location and a keyword.

 ## Scripts